 The Bodhisatta was once a teacher, famed across the world.
 When one of his students, a crown prince, mastered his studies and was about to return home, the Bodhisatta divined that some future day when he was king, his son would do him harm.
 To protect his student, the Bodhisatta wrote three verses and told him precisely when to recite them.
 The prince thanked him and left.

-Eventually the former student became king and, as predicted, when his son turned sixteen years old, he was filled with the desire to seize the kingdom for himself so he could rule as a young man rather than waiting until he was old.
+Eventually the former student became king, and when his son turned sixteen years old, he was filled with the desire to seize the kingdom for himself so he could rule as a young man rather than waiting until he was old.
 Encouraged by his attendants, that evening the prince took his sword and stood near the king’s bathing tank, ready to kill his father.
-While preparing the bath, the king’s slave saw the prince and so he chopped her in two and threw her body in the water.
-When the king arrived and did not see his slave he remembered the Bodhisatta’s warning and said out loud, “People ask where has she gone?
+While preparing the bath, the king’s slave saw the prince, so he chopped her in two and threw her body in the water.
+When the king arrived and did not see his slave, he remembered the Bodhisatta’s warning and said out loud, “People ask where has she gone?
 Only I know she is lying dead in the tank.”
 Hearing this, the prince thought he had been discovered and fled.

 After a week, it appeared that the king had only guessed about his slave’s fate, and the prince thought his plans were still unknown.
 So the prince stood sword in hand at the bottom of some stairs waiting for his chance to strike.
 But when the king arrived he said, “Like a beast of burden, you who killed my slave keep turning.”
 Again the prince took off.